-Article 59.
+Article 60.
 Applying for the certificate

-- 1. Once the doctoral degree has been successfully completed, the University closes the doctoral student's academic record and sends a notification so that the doctoral student can apply for the certificate. - 2.
+- 1. Once the doctoral degree has been successfully completed, the university closes the doctoral student's academic record and sends a notification so that the doctoral student can apply for the certificate. - 2.
 The doctoral student must apply for the certificate through the Virtual Campus and provide the documentation set forth in paragraph 3 of this article.
 If the doctoral student does not provide the required documentation in the stipulated time, the application will not be processed.
 The financial consequences of reapplying for the certificate are set forth in the UOC's financial regulations. - 3.
-To apply for the certificate, the person concerned must provide proof of his or identity by means of the photocopy of the national ID card (DNI) or passport, which must be valid on the date of making the application. - 4.
-After the application for obtaining the official certificate has been accepted and it has been verified that payment of the fee for issuing the certificate has been made, the UOC will issue ex officio a provisional supplementary certificate that temporarily takes the place of the certificate and has the same value.
-This certificate, which as a validity of one year from the date of issue, includes the basic data that must appear on the corresponding official certificate, and is signed by the president or, if applicable, by the person to whom this function has been delegated and whose signature is recognized by the ministry responsible for universities.
-The validity of this provisional supplementary certificate may be extended when, for technical reasons, the University has not been able to issue the certificate. - 5.
+To apply for the certificate, the person concerned must provide proof of their identity by means of the photocopy of the national ID card (DNI) or passport, which must be valid on the date of making the application. - 4.
+After the application for obtaining the official certificate has been accepted and it has been verified that payment of the public price for issuing the certificate has been made, the UOC will issue ex officio a provisional supplementary certificate that temporarily takes the place of the certificate and has the same value.
+This certificate, which as a validity of one year from the date of issue, includes the basic data that must appear on the corresponding official certificate, and is signed by the rector or, if applicable, by the person to whom this function has been delegated and whose signature is recognized by the ministry responsible for universities.
+The validity of this provisional supplementary certificate may be extended when, for technical reasons, the university has not been able to issue the certificate. - 5.
 The provisional supplementary certificate is sent by ordinary post to the usual address that the doctoral student has given in the Virtual Campus.
 The certificate is issued in two languages: Catalan and Spanish.

-Amended by agreement of the Executive Board on 21 November 2016.
+- Amended by agreement of the Executive Board on 21 November 2016. - 4 by agreement of the Executive Board on 28 June 2021.

-Article 60.
+Article 61.
 Issuing the certificate